 Applying veneers involves bonding a custom-made shell over the front of your teeth, in the area that needs correction.
 The process typically involves the removal of a small amount of enamel before the veneer is bonded to the teeth.
-Dental veneers are made to match the colour of your teeth.
+Dental veneers are made to match the color of your teeth.

 What Are Dental Crowns?

 Also known as dental caps, dental crowns are layers that are applied completely over the teeth.
-Dental crowns are made to look natural, taking the colour of your teeth.
+Dental crowns are made to look natural, taking the color of your teeth.
 Dental crowns are suitable for:

 - Protecting a weak tooth from damage and decay.

 - Restoring a cracked or broken tooth.